AnneJ17/android-cheat-sheet/README.md

 * **What is Manifest file?**

   It is an application level configuration file.
 All the metadata of the application like appName, launch icon, activities, services, and permissions are found here.

-* **What is res folder?**

-  Keep all the xml files needded of your application which are used for designing or for storing data
-    - Drawables: Include static contents (images)
-    - Layout: xml files that represents the UI
-    - Mipmap: launch icons
-    - Values: data files - colors.xml, strings.xml, styles.xml, dimens.xml

-* **What are launch modes?**

-  Launch mode is an instruction denoting how an activity should be launched.
-There are 4 modes:-
-    1. standard: This is the default mode where the system creates a new instance of the activity in the target task or routes intent to it.
-    2. singleTop: Activity will be created once and will be on top.
-If an instance of the activity already exists at the top of the target task, the system routes the intent to that instance through a call to its onNewIntent() method.
-    3. singleTask: Here, no multiple instances are created.
-The system creates the activity at the root of a new task and routes the intent to it.
-    4. singleInstance: No multiple instances,Same as "singleTask", except that the system doesn't launch any other activities into the task holding the instance.

-* **singleTask vs singleInstance**

-  The "singleTask" and "singleInstance" modes also differ from each other in only one respect: A "singleTask" activity allows other activities to be part of its task.
-It's always at the root of its task, but other activities (necessarily "standard" and "singleTop" activities) can be launched into that task.
-A "singleInstance" activity, on the other hand, permits no other activities to be part of its task.

 * **Scope functions**

   The Kotlin standard library contains several functions whose sole purpose is to execute a block of code within the context of an object.